 Some models contain the Disk Encryption hard disk drive or Encryption solid-state drive.
-This feature helps to protect your computer against security attacks on media, NAND flash, or device controllers by use of a hardware encryption chip.
-For the efficient use of the encryption feature, set a hard disk password for the internal storage device.
+This feature helps to protect your computer against security attacks on media, NAND flash or device controllers by use of a hardware encryption chip.
+For the efficient use of the encryption feature, be sure to set a hard disk password for the internal storage device.